Palliative Care Counselling & Communication Coaching

 Support for Patients, Families & Healthcare Professionals

 Living with a life-limiting or chronic illness — or caring for someone who is — can be overwhelming.
-Whether you are adapting to a diagnosis, managing symptoms, navigating treatment decisions, or supporting a loved one, you don’t have to face this alone.
+Whether you are adapting to a diagnosis, managing symptoms, navigating treatment decisions, or supporting a loved one, you do not have to face this alone.

-With personal experience of chronic illness, extensive counselling work in medical environments, and A postgraduate certificate in palliative care (University of Cape Town, 2025), I offer compassionate support tailored to palliative care settings.
+With personal experience of chronic illness, extensive counselling work in medical environments, and a Postgraduate Certificate in Palliative Care (University of Cape Town, 2025), I offer specialised palliative care counselling tailored to medical and home-based settings.
 I am also a member of The Association of Palliative Care Practitioners of South Africa (PALPRAC).

 From 2026 onward, sessions can take place on-site (home, hospital, Hospice, retirement facilities) or online.